beemojs/beemo/docs/tips.md

 require('@beemo/cli/lib/CLI');
 ```

-> Define a `MANUAL_URL` environment variable to change the manual URL in the help output.
+> Define a `BEEMO_MANUAL_URL` environment variable to change the manual URL in the help output.

 Lastly, be sure to reference your new executable in your configuration module's `package.json`.